mooncowboy/MvcMovieNet6/.github/coding-instructions.md

 Your goal is to upgrade this application to .NET 8.
 Prioritize security above all else.
 Ignore the Wpf projects.
 Make it ready to deploy to Azure App Service.
-Use the Azure MCP Server if needed.
+Generate the necessary bicep files for deployment, use the bicep mcp server as needed.

+Run browser tests to ensure the application works as expected after the upgrade.